The name Pitsea can be traced back to the Domesday Book of

 connect to a new roundabout planned for Station Lane.
 The market then moved opposite to a former field

 of the Railway public house adjacent to Rectory Park Drive.
+It was later resited again in 2014 to where the Railway had

 early 1970s.
 Basildon Development Corporation plans for the realignment of the A13 had been a high

-priority since inception and as the town developed the original route was unable to cope with the increase in
+priority since its inception and as the town developed the original route was unable to cope with the increase in

 traffic.
 Original plans show the proposed new route crossing the Pitsea/Tilbury railway, passing over Vange